 HOW TO ENTER: All entrants must first create a contest account, providing contact information and a password for their photos.
 Entrants who enter photos into the contest must abide by the rules outlined on the website.
 Entrants coming to the FWF Photo Contest site through Facebook allow FWF to use information from their Facebook accounts to pre-populate their contest account forms.
 Once an account has been created, entrants can begin uploading their images.
-Entrants who upload their photos and pay the fee to enter the contest between 9:00 am (EDT) May 15, 2017 to 11:59 pm (EDT) December 31, 2017, may enter.
-Entrants may continue to upload additional photos any time during the contest as long as they enter and pay the fee by 11:59 pm (EDT) December 31, 2017.
+Entrants who upload their photos and pay the fee to enter the contest between 9:00 am (EDT) May 8, 2018 and 11:59 pm (EDT) December 31, 2018, may enter.
+Entrants may continue to upload additional photos any time during the contest as long as they enter and pay the fee by 11:59 pm (EDT) December 31, 2018.
 Each photo must be entered into the desired category.
 Photographers may enter all images in a single category or select different categories for different photos.
 Photos may be color or black and white.
 You do not need to upload all photos at once.
 You may return to upload photos at any time by logging in with your email address and password.
-You may delete photos, add new ones, edit photo information or move photos from one category to another at any time up to the deadline.
-Photos must be taken in the State of Florida.
+You may delete photos, add new ones, edit photo information or move photos from one category to another at any time up to the deadline Photos must be taken in the State of Florida.

 CATEGORIES: Photographers must enter each image in one of the following categories.
 The same photo can be entered in up to three categories.
 If you wish to move a photo to another category after you have uploaded, simply change that photo’s category on the upload page prior to the contest deadline.

 1. Birds - This would be photos of a bird or flock, perhaps exhibiting some unusual pose or behavior.
 It could be a portrait or close up of a bird but that would also qualify for submission to Portrait category.
-Compositon, background, and lighting can be important elements.
+Composition, background, and lighting can be important elements.

-2. Flowers - This would be anything with flowers, from a field of wildflowers to a closeup of the intimate details of a single flower.
+2. Flowers - This would be anything with flowers, from a field of wildflowers to a close-up of the intimate details of a single flower.
 It could include interaction with say, an insect, but the primary subject should be the flower.
-If your photo is of scene with lots of native flowers, especially if the scene includes the surroundings, consider entering it in Landscape category instead.
+If your photo is of a scene with lots of native flowers, especially if the scene includes the surroundings, consider entering it in Landscape category instead.

 5. Sunset/Sunrise - This would be a landscape photo that includes a rising or setting sun, or the early/late light shining on the landscape/waterscape or sky, or even the light on a scene just before the sun rises or just after it sets.